Interested in building the future of your Jewish community in Europe?

 Hadassa Halpern is the Phase Two Program Officer and a Facilitator.

-Hadassa holds a degree in Psychology and counseling and is a qualified teacher.
-She is the director Eishet Chayil, a leading professional development and support network to empower Rebbetzins and women in leadership positions in Central and Western Europe.
+Dassy holds a degree in Psychology and Counseling and is a qualified teacher.
+She is the Director of Eishet Chayil, a leading professional development and support network to empower Rebbetzins and women in leadership positions in Central and Western Europe.

-Since 2010, Hadassa has lived in Berlin, Germany with her husband and children.
+Since 2010, Dassy has lived in Berlin, Germany with her husband and children.

 Rivky Krestt is a Facilitator.

 Rivky graduated with honors from Yeshiva University with a B.A. in Judaic Studies and holds a Master’s Degree in Curriculum Theory and Development from The University of Maryland.